-I’ll try not to go into too much detail, but I thought I would take it day by day of the things we got up to and focus on the good, the bad and the ugly parts of being ‘Disabled and the City’.
+I’ll try not to go into too much detail, but I thought I would give a day by day run down of the things we got up to and focus on the good, the bad and the ugly parts of being ‘Disabled and the City’.

 The special assistance was great at Newark and they were waiting promptly with the aisle chair to help me off the plane as soon as all the other passengers had disembarked.

 I can tell you this.
 There is NO BETTER FEELING than getting back into my own chair after a long-haul flight.
 It’s AMAZING!

 I can never get comfortable on a plane and because I can’t stand up and walk about, I’m stuck in the same seated position the whole journey.
 I hate the seats on planes, they are just not comfortable at all.

 Usually, by the time we land I’m desperate to get off the plane because my butt, hips and legs are so painful.

 Once we had our suitcase and I was back in my wheelchair we headed to the transportation desk and a nice man helped us by locating our taxi and then we were on our way to the hotel.